jmolina510/Test/index.md

-# Hey there!
+# Welcome

-## Do you:
+### Do you:

 ###   - Need a break from too much scrolling?
 ###   - Feel burned-out by screen time?
 ###   - Wish you spent more time away from screens?

 Maintaining healthy habits is hard work.
-Yet often there’s something about screen time boundaries that feels especially hard.
+Yet there’s something about screen time boundaries that often feels especially hard.
 Fortunately, there’s a lot of evidence these days for how behavior change strategies can help people make these kinds of healthy changes in their lives.

 ## In this [free PDF guide](doc.pdf) you’ll find: